Cryptography: Cryptographic hash functions

-Cryptographic hash functions are cryptographic algorithms that generate and use keys to encrypt data, and such functions may be viewed as keys themselves.
-They take a message of any length as input, and output a short, fixed-length hash, which can be used in (for example) a digital signature.
-For good hash functions, an attacker cannot find two messages that produce the same hash.
+Cryptographic hash functions are functions that take a variable-length input and return a fixed-length output, which can be used in, for example, a digital signature.
+For a hash function to be secure, it must be difficult to compute two inputs that hash to the same value (collision resistance) and to compute an input that hashes to a given output (preimage resistance).
 MD4 is a long-used hash function that is now broken; MD5, a strengthened variant of MD4, is also widely used but broken in practice.
 The US National Security Agency developed the Secure Hash Algorithm series of MD5-like hash functions: SHA-0 was a flawed algorithm that the agency withdrew; SHA-1 is widely deployed and more secure than MD5, but cryptanalysts have identified attacks against it; the SHA-2 family improves on SHA-1, but is vulnerable to clashes as of 2011; and the US standards authority thought it "prudent" from a security perspective to develop a new standard to "significantly improve the robustness of NIST's overall hash algorithm toolkit."
 Thus, a hash function design competition was meant to select a new U.S. national standard, to be called SHA-3, by 2012.
 The competition ended on October 2, 2012, when the NIST announced that Keccak would be the new SHA-3 hash algorithm.
 Unlike block and stream ciphers that are invertible, cryptographic hash functions produce a hashed output that cannot be used to retrieve the original input data.
 Cryptographic hash functions are used to verify the authenticity of data retrieved from an untrusted source or to add a layer of security.